fmrtl73/pxdocs/content/install-portworx/install-with-other/rancher/_index.md

 ---
 title: Rancher
 weight: 300
-keywords: Install, Rancher, Cattle, Helm
+keywords: Install, Rancher, Upgrade, Helm
 description: Learn how to install Portworx on Kubernetes using Rancher
-series: rancher
-hidesections: true
-aliases:
-    - /install-with-other/rancher/
 ---

-This guide shows how you can easily install Portworx on Kubernetes using Rancher.
+This guide shows how you can easily install and upgrade Portworx on Kubernetes using Rancher.

-Portworx supports Rancher 1.x and 2.x.
-Based on your environment, proceed to one of the below sections.
+Based on your requirement, proceed to one of the below sections:

-{{<homelist series="px-rancher">}}